Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

 This theorem gives topological constraints on the set of nondeterministic directions.
-For instance, in \cite{strichartz1999geometry} was proved that in the two-dimensional case there is at most a countable number of edges in $\conv(T(L_{\zeta},F_{1}^{\zeta}))$, so $\ND(X_{\zeta},S,\Z^{2})$ is a union of closed intervals (eventually degenerated).
-In particular it cannot be a Cantor set.
-Moreover, the endpoints of the connected components of the set $\ND(X_{\zeta},S,\Z^{2})$ have rational slopes.
+Actually, we will see that the convex hull of any digit tile is a polytope when $L_{\zeta}=\lambda \id_{\R^{d}}$, i.e. it has a finite number of extreme points (\cref{NecessaryAndSufficientConditionForPolytope}).
+In this case by \cref{NonExpansiveHalfspacesSupportingConvexHull}, the set of nondeterministic directions $\ND(X_{\zeta},S,\Z^{d})$ is a finite union of closed intervals (eventually degenerated).
+More explicitly, in the two-dimensional case, we obtain the following corollary, showing in particular that it cannot be a Cantor set.

+\begin{corollary} In the two dimensional case, under the hypothesis of \cref{NonExpansiveHalfspacesSupportingConvexHull}, either the set $\ND(X_{\zeta},S,\Z^{2})$ has nonempty interior, either it has at most 2 accumulation points. \end{corollary}

+\begin{proof} Assume that the set of nondeterministic directions $\ND(X_{\zeta},S,\Z^{2})$ has empty interior.
+By \cref{NonExpansiveHalfspacesSupportingConvexHull}, the elements of $\ND(X_{\zeta},S,\Z^{2})$ are limits of normal vectors to edges of $\conv(F_{n}^{\zeta})$ for some $n>0$.
+In \cite{strichartz1999geometry} it was proved that such vectors are normalized vectors of the form $(L_{\zeta}^{*})^{-k}{\bm u}_{k}$, with ${\bm u}_{k}\in \SS^{1}$ being a normal vector to an edge of $\conv(F_{1}^{\zeta})$ for some $k>0$.
+Hence, their accumulation points are accumulation points of orbits of the projective action $L_{\zeta}^{*}$ on the circle $\SS^{1}$.
+A standard analysis of this action (you can check Theorem 3 in \cite{leader1991limit}) provides that the cardinality of the accumulation points is at most 2, when a power of one of the $L_{\zeta}$-eigenvalues is a real number.
+Otherwise, the projective orbits of $L_{\zeta}^{*}$ are dense in the circle.
+Since $\ND(X_{\zeta},S,\Z^{2})$ is closed, it is the whole circle, which is a contradiction. \end{proof}